rcl-vc/docs-vc-web-wallet/did/did.md

 ```

 {: .information }
-The Open VC Web Wallet only supports DIDs created with the ``did:jwk`` method.
+The Open VC Web Wallet only supports DIDs created with the ``did:jwk`` method using the RSA algorithm.

 # DID for Holders